quovadisss/seoultech_policy_project/README.md

 ### Alerts
-- I uploaded only code and some outputs like plots because all of the data is confidential.
+- I uploaded only codes and some outputs like plots because all of the data is confidential.